 Thursdays 4-5pm: The English of Savitri, led by Shraddhavan

-Fridays 3-4pm: Exploring the Bhagavad Gita, led by Dr. Jai Singh
+Fridays 3-4pm: Reading of the Mother’s Commentaries on the Dhammapada, led by Dr. Jai Singh

 Saturdays 5-6.30pm: Satsang, led by Ashesh Joshi

 The voice that chants to the creator Fire,

 The symbolled OM, the great assenting Word (Savitri p.310)

 In 1961 the Mother gave the adesh to Narad to bring down a new music.
 She said that one must go far above words and bring down the pure Music.
 Mother told us to sit in a circle and have no preconceptions as to what we would sing but to be silent and let the music descend into us.
 The OM Choir aspires to bring down the New Music for the New World in a collective body.
 We sing only OM, the creative and effectuating Word, after starting with warming-up and voice exercises given by Narad.

 Exhibitions, Main Building and Office are open Monday to Saturday 9-5

 The Digital Library can be accessed on request Monday to Saturday 9-4